 What is the advantage of two-phase orthodontic treatment?

-Two-phase orthodontic treatment is a very specialized process that encompasses tooth straightening during a critical stage of a child’s facial and physical development.
-The major advantage of two-phase treatment is to maximize jaw growth and dental eruption during an ideal time in a growing child’s development (phase I), followed by a full set of braces to detail the position and bite of the adult teeth in a young teenager (phase II).
+Two-phase orthodontic treatment is a very specialized process that includes tooth straightening during a critical stage of a child’s facial and physical development.
+The major advantage of two-phase treatment is maximizing jaw growth and dental eruption during an ideal time in a growing child’s development (phase I), followed by a full set of braces to detail the position and bite of the adult teeth in a young teenager (phase II).
 Phase I, also known as “early interceptive treatment,” is limited orthodontic treatment (e.g., expander or partial braces) before all of the permanent teeth have erupted.
 Such treatment can occur between the ages of seven and ten.
-This treatment is sometimes recommended to make more space for developing teeth, or to correct a crossbite, overbite, underbite, or harmful oral habits.
-Phase II treatment is also called “comprehensive treatment” because it involves full braces when all of the permanent teeth have erupted, usually between the ages of eleven and thirteen.
+This treatment is sometimes recommended to make more space for developing teeth or correcting crossbite, overbite, underbite, or harmful oral habits.
+Phase II treatment is also called “comprehensive treatment” because it involves full braces when all permanent teeth have erupted, usually between the ages of eleven and thirteen.

 What if I put off treatment for my child?

 The disadvantage of waiting for complete eruption of permanent teeth and having only one stage of treatment for a child with severe crowding or a jaw discrepancy is the possibility of missing out on growth potential, leading to a compromised result that may not be stable.
 Treatment at a later age may require a more aggressive treatment plan, including extractions and/or jaw surgery, to accomplish a satisfactory result.